Can You Eat Blue Cheese While Pregnant?

 - Safe Blue Cheese Dishes During Pregnancy

 When a pregnant mom eats soft cheese, she is at the risk of being contaminated by Listeria.
 It’s a type of bacteria that can cause flu-like symptoms and has the possibility of crossing the placenta barrier and affecting the baby.
 But what if the mother indulges in hard blue cheese over the soft blue one?
-We’ll get into that below.
+Blue cheese and pregnancy is a tricky slope and we’ll get into that below.

 What Is Blue Cheese?